At The Messiah's Death

 protection, deliverance, and belief

-- The wood of the door frame (perhaps cedar?) - symbolic of the cross, upon which
+- The wood of the door frame (perhaps cedar?) - symbolic of the torture stake,

 - The lamb/animal is consumed completely, its leftovers burned with fire as whole